OCA/account-financial-reporting/customer_outstanding_statement/README.rst

 #.
 Go to *Settings / Users* and edit your user to add the corresponding access rights as follows.
 #.
 In *Application / Accounting & Finance*, select *Billing* or *Billing Manager*
 #.
-In *Technical Setting* mark *Show Full Accounting Features* options.
+In *Technical Settings* mark *Show Full Accounting Features* options.

 Usage
 =====

 To use this module, you need to:

 #.
-Go to Invoicing > Sales > Master Data > Customers and select one or more
+Go to Invoicing > Sales > Master Data > Customers or or Invoicing > Purchases > Master Data > Vendors and select one or more
 #.
-Press 'Action > Customer Outstanding Statement'
+Press 'Action > Partner Outstanding Statement'
 #.
-Indicate if you want to display aging buckets
+Indicate if you want to display receivables or payables, and if you want to display aging buckets

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas